lino-framework/book/docs/dev/ui.rst

 There are several proofs of concept for alternative front ends.

-- The :ref:`extjs6` front end is almost ready for production.
-But it is currently asleep because the ExtJS library is unfortunately no longer free.
+- The :ref:`extjs6` front end was almost ready for production but went asleep because the ExtJS library is unfortunately no longer free.
 More precisely its free community version is not maintained.

-- The :ref:`OpenUI5 <specs.openui5>` project is almost ready for
+- The :ref:`OpenUI5 <specs.openui5>` project was almost ready for production but went asleep when we discovered :ref:`react`.
-  production.
 OpenUI5 is developed by SAP, conceptually quite similar to ExtJS.

 - The :mod:`lino.modlib.bootstrap3` web interface optimized for read-only access and publication of complex data (something like